LLNL/hiop/README.md

 HiOp is an optimization solver for solving certain mathematical optimization problems expressed as nonlinear programming problems.
 HiOp is a lightweight HPC solver that leverages application's existing data parallelism to parallelize the optimization iterations by using specialized linear algebra kernels.

 ## Build/install instructions
 HiOp uses a CMake-based build system.
-There are no customization made to CMake, hence, all the standard CMake options apply.

 A standard build can be done by invoking in the 'build' directory the following
 ```shell
 $> cmake ..
 $> make